NHL All-Star Game: Future

-The next All-Star Game will take place on February 3, 2024 at Scotiabank Arena in Toronto.
+The 2026 All-Star Game was to be hosted by the New York Islanders at UBS Arena, at an undetermined date prior to the Olympics.
+In late-April 2025, it was reported that the NHL had canceled the event, in favour of hosting a non-competition "kickoff" for the 2026 Winter Olympics (which will feature NHL players).
+On May 5, 2025, it was reported that the NHL was considering some form of "international" event in lieu of the All-Star Game, amid the success of the 4 Nations Face-Off.
+New York governor Kathy Hochul called upon the NHL to fulfill its commitment to provide an event at the same or similar scale to the All-Star Game, expressing disappointment at its plans to hold a different event than awarded.
+Several months later, in October 2025, the NHL canceled the 2026 Olympic event entirely, instead reportedly awarding UBS Arena the 2027 All-Star Game.

 Yet to host

-As of completion of the 2023 All-Star Game, a number of current NHL cities, teams or arenas have never hosted the event.
+As of the completion of the 2024 All-Star Game, a number of current NHL cities, teams or arenas have never hosted the event.

-Six current NHL cities have never hosted the All-Star Game: Anaheim, Newark, Seattle, Tempe, Washington, D.C., and Winnipeg.
+Six current NHL cities have never hosted the All-Star Game: Anaheim, Newark, Salt Lake City, Seattle, Washington, D.C., and Winnipeg.

-Of the NHL home teams in those six cities, four have never hosted the All-Star Game: Anaheim Ducks (started play in 1993), Arizona Coyotes (started play, as Coyotes, in 1996), Seattle Kraken (started play in 2021) and Winnipeg Jets (started play, as Jets, in 2011).
+Of the NHL home teams in those six cities, four have never hosted the All-Star Game: Anaheim Ducks (started play in 1993), Utah Mammoth (started play in 2024), Seattle Kraken (started play in 2021) and Winnipeg Jets (started play, as Jets, in 2011).
 The teams in the remaining two cities, New Jersey Devils and Washington Capitals, hosted the game while located in a nearby suburb of their current city.

-Of the current NHL arenas in the league, accounting for both new arenas and cities that have never hosted, 13 current NHL arenas have never hosted the All-Star Game: Anaheim's Honda Center, Buffalo's KeyBank Center, Chicago's United Center, Detroit's Little Caesars Arena, Edmonton's Rogers Place, Elmont's UBS Arena, Newark's Prudential Center, Philadelphia's Wells Fargo Center, Pittsburgh's PPG Paints Arena, Seattle's Climate Pledge Arena, Tempe's Mullett Arena (temporary home of the Coyotes), Washington, D.C.'s Capital One Arena and Winnipeg's Canada Life Centre.
+Of the current NHL arenas in the league, accounting for both new arenas and cities that have never hosted, 13 current NHL arenas have never hosted the All-Star Game: Anaheim's Honda Center, Buffalo's KeyBank Center, Chicago's United Center, Detroit's Little Caesars Arena, Edmonton's Rogers Place, Elmont's UBS Arena, Newark's Prudential Center, Philadelphia's Xfinity Mobile Arena, Pittsburgh's PPG Paints Arena, Salt Lake City's Delta Center, Seattle's Climate Pledge Arena, Washington, D.C.'s Capital One Arena and Winnipeg's Canada Life Centre.